elpop/melate/README.md

 ## Initial run

-the program create a hidden directory ".melate" in your HOME path.
+The program create a hidden directory ".melate" in your HOME path.

-into th directory create the sqlite DB called "melate.db" and a results directory for process the files from the lottery authority.
+Into the directory create the sqlite DB called "melate.db" and a results directory for processing the files from the lottery authority.

-when you run for the firs time you see the following:
+when you run it for the first time you see the following:

 ```
     Init DB